 - Who their cloud provider is - AWS, GCP etc.

-- We'll usually do an intro call with Yakko (demo and technical questions) and Charles (setup process and pricing) next.
+- We'll usually do an intro call with James H next.
 The objective of this call is to help figure out with the customer what the best solution is for them, not to push a sale onto them.
 We have demo guidelines here.
 For pricing, the most important things to emphasize are a) month-to-month billing only, no minimum contract and b) cost per event is massively discounted at higher volumes.
-If multiple technical people are joining on the customer's side and they are a large company, you may want an infra engineer to join - only do this very occasionally.
+If multiple technical people are joining on the customer's side and they are a large company, you may want an engineer to join - only do this very occasionally.

-- If it looks like the customer wants to go for Scale Paid, create a Deal in HubSpot to keep track of everything.
-Record your notes and tag the appropriate member of the Infrastructure & Deployments Team depending on the customer's timezone.
+- If it looks like PostHog Scale is the right solution, create a Deal in HubSpot to keep track of everything.

 - You should also set up a shared Slack channel to discuss implementation, as it's the easiest way to resolve any follow up questions.
 Add as many relevant people on PostHog's side as seems relevant - customers will have a better experience at this stage talking directly to engineers about implementation, not funnelling questions through a single point of contact.